enu-covid-dashboard/enu-covid-dashboard.github.io/privacy.md

 * Your right to data portability - You have the right to ask that we transfer the information you gave us to another organisation, or to you, in certain circumstances.

 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.
-Please contact us at  if you would like to make a request.
+Please contact us at [covidtracker@napier.ac.uk](mailto:covidtracker@napier.ac.uk) if you would like to make a request.

 ## Who can I complain to?
 Any complaints can be directed to the Information Commissioner’s Office: